SOLAS Regulation III/17-1: Recovery of Persons from the Water

 • Likely operating conditions

-In summary, SOLAS Regulation III/17-1 ensures that every ship has planned procedures and suitable equipment for recovering persons from the water.
-By selecting appropriate recovery methods and training crews effectively, vessels can safely manage man overboard situations, protecting both the casualty and shipboard personnel.
+In summary, SOLAS III/17‑1 ensures that every ship has documented recovery procedures and appropriate equipment for recovering persons from the water.
+By selecting the right recovery methods and training crews effectively, vessels can manage MOB situations safely, protecting both the casualty and shipboard personnel.

-In short: Using the correct combination of recovery equipment helps ensure that MOB recovery procedures are practical, effective, and compliant with SOLAS guidance.
+Using the correct combination of recovery equipment and procedures ensures that MOB recovery operations are practical, effective, and fully aligned with SOLAS guidance.